 The BadLeisure Suit Larry has a fairly large playing area and there is no strict order imposed on its tasks; but there is only one way towards the completion of the game.
 Like in all other Sierra adventures, there are optional actions that give you more points, but no multiple solutions to puzzles in the sense of King's Quest games.

 The only thing this remake loses compared to the original is a bit of freedom in interaction.
 Of course, with six different icons and the possibility to interact with almost every object there is enough place for experimenting, but a few tasks were clearly designed with a text parser in mind and feel somewhat strange in the remake.
 For example, I found it more exciting to actually type the password you had to learn in order to access the pimp's quarters, instead of using this password as an inventory item.

-Some people feel the comic style of the graphics is less appropriate than the "serious" visuals of the original "Larry".
-That is indeed a matter of taste.
+Some people feel the comic style of the graphics is less appropriate than the "serious" visuals of the original version.
+That is, of course, a matter of taste.